glynawe/Vanilla/vanillaC.md

     }

 ## Leave Statements

-    Leave = "leave" [NAME] ";".

-`leave` exits a loop statement.
-Either the loop that is named, or the innermost loop if no name is given.
-An leave statement can only appear inside a loop statement.
-A named leave statement can only appear inside a loop statement with the same name.

 [I've chosen `leave` rather than `break` as the keyword to exit loops so that it cannot be accidentally misused in `switch` statements.]